 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Journal of Politics in Latin America utilizes a double-blind peer review process in which the reviewer and author’s names and information are withheld from the other.
+Africa Spectrum utilizes a double-blind peer review process in which the reviewer and author’s names and information are withheld from the other.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
-Reviewers make comments to the author and recommendations to the editorial team who then make the final decision.
+Reviewers make comments to the author and recommendations to the Editor who then makes the final decision.

 As part of the submission process you will be asked to provide the names of two peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the following:

 - The reviewer should have no prior knowledge of your submission.

 - The reviewer should not have recently collaborated with any of the authors.

 - Reviewer nominees from the same institution as any of the authors are not permitted.

 You will also be asked to indicate peers who you do not wish to review your manuscript (opposed reviewers).